• 01616 966 229

 2: Work out a plan of all the costs you will need to pay.
 On top of a mortgage payment every month, you will need to pay bills such as gas and electricity, buildings insurance, council tax, TV licence and water.
 If you’re buying a flat you may also have a service charge to consider each month.

 3: Shop around to find the best deal.
-Find out which developers in your area are offering Government-backed deposit schemes which could help you get a foot on the ladder.
+Find out which developers in your area are offering the new delayed mortgage scheme which could help you get a foot on the ladder.
 You could also consider repossessions and properties sold at auction.
 While this is a riskier option as you cannot get a survey done before you buy, they are often cheaper.

 4: Alternatively, speak to the Bank of Mum and Dad.
 Parents often help their children buy their first home and there are various legal issues to consider before going ahead.